AmokSolderer/APC/DOC/PinMame_howto.md

         PlaySound(51, (char*) FileName);}}
     return(0);                                        // return number not relevant for sounds

-These filename of these sounds just consists of the channel number, an underscore and the sound number in hex followed by ".snd".
+The filenames of these sounds just consist of the channel number, an underscore and the sound number in hex followed by ".snd".
 There is a routine called

     byte USB_GenerateFilename(byte Channel, byte Sound, char* FileName)